2005 Richard Luton Properties Canberra Women's Classic

-The 2005 Richard Luton Properties Canberra Women's Classic was a tennis tournament played on outdoor hard courts.
-It was the 5th edition of the Canberra International, and part of the WTA Tier V tournaments of the 2005 WTA Tour.
-It took place at the National Sports Club in Canberra, Australia, from 10 to 16 January 2005.
+The 2005 Richard Luton Properties Canberra Women's Classic was a women's tennis tournament played on outdoor hard courts.
+It was the fifth edition of the Canberra International, and part of the WTA Tier V tournaments of the 2005 WTA Tour.
+It took place at the National Sports Club in Canberra, Australia, from 10 January until 16 January 2005.
+Unseeded Ana Ivanovic, who entered the main draw as a qualifier, won the singles title.